 The Way Forward

 But the changes — as well as the introduction of the Gran Selezione category in 2013 — didn’t remove the most important sticking point: Chianti Classico vs. Chianti.
 Ironically, the original decision was based on which regions were using the Ricasoli formula.
-Today, hardly anyone is using.
+Today, hardly anyone is using it.

 What’s keeping the authorities from restricting the word “Chianti” to only “Chianti Classico?”
 One assumes its a word that starts with M and rhymes with “honey.”
-The glut of mass-produced Chianti wines from the rest of Tuscany generates huge revenue for Olive Garden and its laminated-menu brethren around the world.
+The glut of mass-produced Chianti wines from the rest of Tuscany generates huge revenue.

 But for those who take the time to understand the differences, the rewards are there.
 Chianti Classico has steadily reclaimed its spot in the pantheon of Italian wine because of an increased interest in terroir-sensative wines, and an embrace of organic viticulture.
 This last part may be the most promising piece of news: more than 1/3 of Chianti Classico’s vineyard land is certified organic.